-The narcissist is not happy with the new person, it’s only the excitement of having something new, we are appliance to them, where we buy a new phone and discard when it’s not working, then if we crack the screen on the new phone, we might see if we can use the old phone, until our new is fixed, or we buy another.
-This is exactly how narcissistic people treat people.
+The narcissist is not happy with the new person.
+It’s only the excitement of having something new.
+We are appliance to them, where we buy a new phone and discard when it’s not working, then if we crack the screen on the new phone, we might see if we can use the old phone, until our new is fixed, or we buy another.
+This is precisely how narcissistic people treat people.

-They will seem happy as the new person hasn’t worked it out yet, the narcissist is love bombing and enjoying all the attention from the new person.
+They will seem happy as the new person hasn’t worked it out yet, the narcissist is love bombing and enjoying all the new person’s attention.

-The new person is only seeing the mask, believes they’ve met their soul mate and will be showing the narcissist with attention, just like we once did, they don’t see that they are being abused.
-So the will appear happy.
+The new person and the outside world is only seeing the admiration face, and they believe they’ve met their soul mate and will be showing the narcissist with attention, just like we once did, they don’t see that they are being abused.
+So they will appear happy.

-To the outside world the narcissist, with the new person whilst their needs are being met they might seem happy, as soon as they are no longer getting their needs met and their egos get crushed, the mask slips, they need constant attention, when this stops, when they feel criticised, the angry, resentful, insecure narcissist strikes.
+To the outside world the narcissist, with the new person whilst their needs are being met, they might seem happy, as soon as they are no longer getting their needs met.
+Their egos get crushed, the mask slips, they need constant attention, when this stops, when they feel criticised, the angry, resentful, insecure narcissist strikes.

-Narcissist cannot create inner happiness, they can not be alone for too long, they need to be, good looking, or rich, they need to be above others, own the best things, find someone that will idealise them, then crush that person when they feel criticised, narcissist cannot self validate, they can only validate others in the love bombing.
+A narcissist cannot create inner happiness.
+They can not be alone for too long.
+They need to be, good looking, or rich, they need to be above others, own the best things, find someone that will idealise them, then crush that person when they feel criticised, the narcissist cannot self validate, they can only validate others in the love bombing.

-The narcissist doesn’t have empathy, they don’t understand compassion for others, they don’t know how to be a decent person.
+The narcissist lacks empathy, and they don’t understand compassion for others, they don’t know how to be a decent person.

-When a narcissist is alone, they can not cope as they feel like they are dying, they are miserable, horrible people, if they get compliments for others, it makes them feel better.
+When a narcissist is alone, they can not cope as they feel like they are dying, they are miserable, negative, toxic people, when they get attention from others, it makes them feel better.

-Narcissist believes they are perfect, even if they have it good, they will always be looking for better, the problem is none of us is perfect, so they’ll never be to achieve this.
+Narcissist believes they are perfect, they are even if they have it good, they will always be looking for better, the problem is none of us is perfect, so they’ll never be to achieve this.
 They are envious so no matter what they have it’s never enough for them, they’re always looking for more.